 It may sound too good to be true, but a recent study found that chocolate helped sharpen vision, especially the consumption of dark chocolate.
 Sadly, given that it was one study with a small group, these findings aren't conclusive at the moment (fingers cross for future studies).

 We recommend getting your eyes tested every two years to maintain optimum eye health.
 At Optical Express, our expert optometrists carry out a fully comprehensive eye test with state of the art equipment in our clinics.
-You'll also receive your iScan report, which includes details of the health, prescription and diagnostics of each of your eyes.

 Book an eye test